AnswarTwiz/AnswarTwiz/README.md

 - 👋 Hi, I’m @AnswarTwiz
 - 👀 I’m interested in consistence leaning and travelling
-- 🌱 I’m currently learning cloud
+- 🌱 I’m currently learning cloud and its application in distributed systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me answar.twizeyimana2@kroger.com